My heart defect

 I was born in 1977, with a defect that is similar to Tetralogy of Fallot.
 Although my treatment has been successful insofar as I live a 'normal' life; the effects of having open heart surgery have resulted in me very occasionally getting uncontrollable tachycardia, which is potentially life-threatening.
 To reduce the risk from this, in 2005 I was successfully fitted with an ICD.
 To date, it has only fired twice; in 2010 and 2014.

 I am seen by the Grown-up Congenital Heart Disease team at the Barts Heart Centre in London.
-I have annual clinic and pacing appointments.
+I have regular clinic and pacing appointments.
 My ICD is also monitored remotely through a device that is placed in my bedroom.

 Full details of my defect and procedures

 - Double outlet right ventricle, transposition of the aorta, pulmonary stenosis and doubly committed ventricular septal defect

 - Classic left Blalock-Thomas-Taussig shunt - 1978

 - Rastelli procedure with RV to PA homograft - 1982

 - Conduit replacement with a 26mm pulmonary homograft - October 1995

 - Self-limiting broad complex tachycardia with syncope - August 1999